 Is located about 200m east of the track intersection of Pagoda Track and the main track to the Glowworm Tunnel, and about 38km from Clarence.
 Initials F R and a date 7/1/1907 are carved into a rock face rediscovered by Mark Langdon, September 2013.
 On 1st May 1907, a post office was set up at Greens Camp with Mr E. Sheared as postmaster.
 Ref: Taylor, Greg.
 J. Newnes, History of a Blue Mountains Oil-Shale town, undated, p.
 34. Greens Camp was the name of a railway construction camp for the Wolgan Valley Railway.
 During construction, this camp housed up to 600 people.
 Ref: Letter from Henry Martin, storekeeper, The Gorge via Clarence, dated April 1907.

-Is 1.3km in length trends in a southerly direction off Sunnyside Ridge Road near Fire Trail No. 8 and has at its southern end Point Green.
-This narrow southern end contains pagodas which overlook both on the eastern and western side the Wolgan River.
-This spectacular spur and point above the Wolgan Falls with 360 degree views was one of the last major areas in which Richard Green photographed late June 2015 for the Gardens of Stone: In Focus photographic competition.
-Named by Yuri Bolotin in honour of his achievements on a Bush Club walk on 20th November 2015.
-Richard Green a renowned Australian landscape and nature photographer, tragically died in helicopter crash in November 2015.
+Is 1.3 km in length.
+It trends in a southerly direction off Sunnyside Ridge Road near Fire Trail No. 8 and has at its southern end Point Green.
+This narrow southern end contains pagodas which overlook both the eastern and the western side the Wolgan River.
+This spectacular spur and point above the Wolgan Falls, with 360-degree views, was one of the last major areas which Richard Green photographed late June 2015 for the Gardens of Stone: In Focus photographic competition.
+Named by Yuri Bolotin in honour of his achievements on a bushwalk, 20 November 2015.
+Richard Green, a renowned Australian landscape and nature photographer, tragically died in a helicopter crash in November 2015.

 Extends from Dominic Dellalibera's property, Ngamperi, which is located below and on the north eastern side of Pantoneys Crown, to the talus slope of Pantoneys Crown.
 The middle section of this ridge is covered with Xanthorrhoeas, but Dominic gave it the name Grevillea Ridge owing to the rare Grevillea obtusiflora subsp. fecunda which also grows there.